Exabel/api/exabel/api/data/doc/access.rst

 To access the Data API, you need an API key provided by Exabel.

-You can access the Data API either directly with REST or by using the Exabel Python SDK: https://pypi.org/project/exabel-data-sdk/
+You can access the Data API either directly by using gRPC or REST or by using the Exabel Python SDK: https://pypi.org/project/exabel-data-sdk/

-The Data API service definitions can be found here: https://github.com/Exabel/api.
+The Data API service definitions can be found here: https://github.com/Exabel/api/tree/master/exabel/api/data/v1.

 API developer reference documentation can be found here: https://apidocs.exabel.com/docs/data.api.exabel.com/g/introduction